GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/google/web-stories-wp/releases).

+= 1.4.0 =

+**Release Date:** Februar 17, 2021.

+* New feature: a new help center in the editor to get started.
+* New feature: support for custom meta boxes.
+* UI improvements in the editor and dashboard.
+* Bug fixes and performance improvements.

 = 1.3.0 =

 **Release Date:** January 19, 2021.